Today you'll learn the pros and cons of vaping your weed vs. smoking it.

 1. Vaping Weed instead of Smoking It Reduces Your Exposure to Harmful Compounds

-Marijuana vapor contains significantly less tar, carcinogens, and other toxic by-products than marijuana smoke.
+Studies have shown that marijuana vapor contains significantly less tar, carcinogens, and other toxic by-products than marijuana smoke.

 Burning plant material creates a multitude of compounds that are harmful to human health.
 By vaping you reduce your exposure to these compounds significantly.

-But this doesn't mean that vaping your marijuana is 100% safe.
+But this doesn't mean that vaping marijuana is 100% safe.
 Vaping doesn't reduce your exposure to harmful compounds completely.
 By vaping your marijuana you'll still get exposed to a small fraction of the toxic by-products that you would've gotten exposed to if you smoked.

-Although prevention is key in health-related matters, if you already have respiratory issues caused by smoking marijuana, getting a quality vaporizer could be the solution and here is why:
+Although prevention is key in health-related matters, if you already have respiratory issues caused by smoking marijuana, getting a quality vaporizer could be the solution, and here is why: